 Replacement Courses

-• This article provides an overview of how to search for replacement courses using department name.
+This article provides an overview of how to search for replacement courses using the Department name.

-• An alt course is a secondary identity that a course carries to help it meet a requirement on an audit.
+An ACourse or AltCourse is a secondary identity that a course carries to help it meet a requirement on an audit.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.